 GKS Packaging is presenting its new vertical flow bag machine for the first time at FRUIT LOGISTICA.
 It was specially developed for the usage of completely recyclable and compostable paper.
 The paper is an FSC®-certified mono-material.
 It does not absorb any moisture from the packaged product and retains its firmness and structure.
 Agricultural products like potatoes or onions are easy to carry in padded or standing bags with carrying holes.
 The machine's sealing module can be used to give the bag a papier mâché window.
 The machine's CO2 footprint is minor.
 It has a modular structure and its components are exclusively made from recycled and recyclable materials.

-After four years of intensive research with support from the innovation programme EU Horizont 2020, the Fabbri Group developed the first industrially certified and compostable freshness film with Nature Fresh.
+After four years of intensive research Fabbri Group developed the first certified and industrially and home compostable film Nature Fresh.
 It provides a sustainable alternative to plastic packaging.
-Nature Fresh can be composted anywhere, and the resulting compost is ideal for growing plants.
+Nature Fresh fits perfectly into the overall composting process, and the resulting compost is ideal for growing plants.
 The film is approved for direct contact with fresh produce, including fatty foods.
 The products can "breathe" under the film, which means they last longer.
 Because of its elasticity and adhesiveness, Nature Fresh can be used sparingly.
-It is available in large and small rolls for automated packaging processes as well as retail and private homes.
+It is available in large and small rolls for automated packaging processes as well as retail, converters and private homes.